Restoring access to critical habitat for the

 inflicted upon the Penobscot River.

-Removal of the lower two dams (the first completed in 2012) and
+Removal of the lower two dams (Great Works completed in 2012, and Veazie in 2013) and

 bypassing of a third greatly improves access to nearly 1000 miles of